 Jenny Zhang

-Jenny represents life sciences and technology companies in complex disputes from initial case development through trial and appeal.
+Jenny counsels and represents innovative life sciences and medical technology companies in intellectual property disputes from initial case development through trial and appeal.

 Expertise